Penalized and Decentralized Contextual Bandit Learning for WLAN Channel Allocation with Contention-Driven Feature Extraction: System Model and Problem Formulation

-To investigate the effectiveness of prior information, we assume that the AP~$k$ can obtain the channels of the neighboring APs as prior information.
-Note that it does not know other information about the neighboring APs (e.g., traffic) and any information about APs other than the neighboring APs.
-Furthermore, we assume that no information is available on the throughput in advance and that the throughput observed by AP~$k$ follows some probability distribution.
+In contrast to previous studies\cite{compare_wlan_2019,compare_wlan_2020}, we assume that the AP~$k$ can obtain the channels selected by the neighboring APs as prior information.
+Note that each AP~$k$ does not know other information regarding the neighboring APs (e.g., traffic) and any information about APs other than the neighboring APs.
+Furthermore, we assume that no information is available on the throughput in advance, and the throughput observed by AP~$k$ follows a probability distribution.

-\subsection{decentralized Channel Allocation Problem in WLANs}
+\subsection{Decentralized Channel Allocation Problem in WLANs}

 We formulate a decentralized channel allocation problem in an unknown environment in which the access probability of each AP and the throughput model are not known in advance.